 I have mentioned before that many years ago I was lucky enough to live in Spain for a while.
 Twice, actually – the first time in Catalunya then a couple years later in Madrid.
-Both were fantastic experiences from a food point of view and in Catalunya in particular I came across so many great, unique foods.
+Both exposed me to many fantastic food experiences and in Catalunya in particular, I came across so many great, unique dishes.
 I was lucky in having a few friends who introduced me to lots of dishes and helped me learn what was a local specialty versus something from elsewhere in Spain.
 I remember being pleasantly surprised by how many Catalan dishes there were as it’s not really a cuisine I had been aware of.
-Some things were incredibly easy (like the pan tomate I shared previously) while others, like this fideua, took a bit more time but key to all were great fresh ingredients, and olive oil.
+Some things were incredibly easy (like the pan tomate I shared previously) while others, like this fideua, took a bit more time.
+But key to all were great fresh ingredients, and olive oil.

-Fideua is a traditional Catalan dish, similar in style to paella but made with short spaghetti-like pasta instead – ‘fideos’.
-It has a wonderful mix of fish stock and a smooth tomato-pepper sauce that is soaked up by the pasta, taking on all of that deliciousness.
+Fideua is a traditional Catalan dish, similar in style to paella but made with short spaghetti-like pasta called ‘fideos’.
+Its base is a wonderful mix of fish stock and a smooth tomato-pepper sauce that the pasta soaks up as it cooks, taking on all of that deliciousness.
 Then it’s crammed with fish and seafood.
-Fideua is one of those dishes that’s comforting in cold weather but also light enough for warm weather, as is more typical where it’s from.
-It’s traditionally served with alioi (garlic mayonnaise) and a squeeze of lemon, but otherwise it’s a one-pan meal (well, once you’ve made your stock, if you do, which I recommend).
+Fideua is one of those dishes that’s comforting in cold weather but also light enough for warm weather.
+Certainly warmer is more typical in Catalunya.
+It’s traditionally served with alioi (garlic mayonnaise) and a squeeze of lemon.
+Otherwise it’s a one pan meal (well, once you’ve made your stock, if you do, which I recommend).

-As you might have guessed from other recipes I have shared, there are a few Spanish or Catalan dishes that have made it in to our family’s range of meals to enjoy more regularly and fideua is one of them.
+We have made a number of Spanish and Catalan dishes that we have enjoyed in our family, from tapas like Spanish chickpeas and spinach and tortilla to romesco sauce.
+And fideua is another we love as well.
 After all, it’s a flavorful pasta dish so what’s not to love?
 It seemed the perfect dish to share for this week’s Sunday Supper which is that bit special as it kicks off national Sunday Supper month.
 There are lots of fun things planned – head over to the Sunday Supper site to see more.
 For now, though, take a look at all the other great recipes being shared today below, after I’ve hopefully got you tempted by this fideua.

 Fideua, like paella, would traditionally be cooked outside on an open fire to add even more great flavor but even cooking indoors it’s a wonderfully tasty dish.
-It’s one that you make in as large a quantity as you need (or can fit in a pan) then share with your family and friends which seems particularly fitting for this week’s Sunday Supper.
-I have some great memories of enjoying fideua on the beach or at home with both friends and family.
+It’s one that you make in as large a quantity as you need (or can fit in a pan) then share with your family and friends.
+For me, that seems particularly fitting for this week’s Sunday Supper and I have some great memories of enjoying fideua on the beach or at home with both friends and family.
 I hope you’ll give this dish a try and make some of your own memories – it’s certainly a delicious dish to add to your ‘to try’ list.